sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 listings or purchase preorder products further in the future than the 90 day Stripe limitation, and they will be charged closer to the moment of receiving the product or service they purchased.

+### Negotiated payments

+One of the default processes in Sharetribe involves a negotiated payment.
+In this process, the listing price does not determine the price of the transaction, and instead the customer and provider negotiate the price between them.
+Once both the provider and customer have accepted an offer, the customer proceeds to make a payment based on that price.

 ### Payment methods and currencies